 An activity, product or organisation is carbon neutral when its greenhouse gas emissions are equal to zero.
 To become carbon neutral, companies must rigorously calculate their emissions, reduce them as much as possible, then purchase and retire carbon offsets to the equivalent of the remaining emissions.

 As planes fly they burn fuel that releases greenhouse gas emissions into the atmosphere.
-We have calculated the emissions for each flight available on Webjet, and as a passenger you can offset your share of these emissions.
+We have calculated the emissions for each flight offered by a carrier and as a passenger you can offset your share of these emissions.
 We then pass your offset contribution to verified carbon offset projects around the world that mitigate climate change, protect wildlife and nourish communities.

 We procure offsets from a diverse portfolio of international and domestic projects, including projects in every State/Territory across Australia and every continent in the world.
 All of our offsets are compliant under the Australian Government’s Climate Active Carbon Neutral Standard.
 Our projects are all accredited under a strict third-party verification standard.
 These standards have a rigorous set of rules and requirements to ensure each project delivers real, permanent, and additional benefits.